West Baden Springs Hotel

 As at French Lick, the wealthy and famous—and more rarely the infamous, including gangsters—came to take the waters and gamble during the first three decades of the 20th century, often booking lengthy stays.
 West Baden’s own brand, Sprudel Water, reputedly cured or improved nearly all diseases and afflictions.
 Guests could drink and bathe in the water in the hotel and in several elegant springs pavilions arranged around the sunken garden.

-Ed Ballard, owner of circuses and the Grand Hotel on Mackinac Island and other resorts, bought the property in 1923.
-The 1929 stock market crash dealt a blow and the hotel closed in 1932.
-For the next 32 years the property was a Jesuit seminary, followed by 10 years as Northwood Institute, a private college.
+Ed Ballard, owner of several circuses, acquired the property in 1922.
+The stock market crash of 1929 dealt a severe financial blow and the hotel closed in 1932.
+Ed Ballard donated the property to The Society of Jesus.
+The Jesuits maintained a seminary until 1964, followed by 15 years as Northwood Institute, a private college.

 After nearly 10 years of vacancy and dilapidation—and a partial collapse of the building—the property was rescued and partially restored, beginning in 1996, by a partnership of Cook Group and Indiana Landmarks.